yapoml/yapoml.dev/docs/basics/conditions.md

 ```
 System.TimeoutException : Style 'cursor = pointer' of the search button component is not 'default' yet.

-  Timeout is 30 seconds and polling each 0.5 seconds.
+  ----> System.TimeoutException : Condition was not satisfied within 30 seconds when polled every 0.5 seconds.
 ```

 :::note Timeout